 5. Claim those tax reliefs, rebates and exemptions

 Since the cost of living is rising, you should take this advantage to reduce the amount of taxes you’d need to pay is through these three things – exemptions, reliefs and rebates.
 Things that you claim are medical and life insurance, books, EPF/SOCSO contribution, fees and fitness equipment, just to name a few.
 So keep the receipts as proof of purchase/spending for the items you’re claiming for up to 7 years.

 READ: Claim As Much As Possible For Your Tax Refund!

 6. Check your final tax amount

 Once you’re done, scroll down to the last section called ‘Summary’.
 The system will then help to calculate your taxes (this is great if you’re mathematically challenged).
-Here you get to know whether you have balance or excess in income tax payment.
-This balance/excess amount includes after the deduction of the Monthly Tax Deduction (MTD), also known as PCB.
+Here you get to know whether you have a balance or excess in income tax payment.
+This balance/excess amount includes the deduction of the Monthly Tax Deduction (MTD), also known as PCB.

 7. Declare that sh** and voila!The part that taxpayers are waiting for - to declare that all the information you provided is true.
 All you have to do is to give your electronic signature and send it off - SETTLE!
 Take note that you’re still able to make changes or double-check the information given after the submission.

 Oh..
 If you pay late, will you get a penalty?You will be penalised for paying later than you should... depending on your own situation.
 For example, if you really have to pay the tax starting in 2021, you should pay it at the beginning of 2022, right, and not just realise it now (right!).

 If you pay late after certain dates, you have to add an extra 10% later.
 The deadline depends on where the source of income comes from:

 - Apart from business (paying salary & commission!): April 30